jonathas/cv/README.md

 ## 📄 Overview

-I’m a Senior Software Engineer with over 15 years of experience in backend and full-stack development, cloud architecture, and team leadership.
+I’m a Senior Software Engineer with 15+ years of experience in backend and full-stack development, cloud architecture, and team leadership.
 Currently based in Prague, Czech Republic, and open to remote-first opportunities.

 Key technologies I’ve worked with: